anupamck/RAGEvalTalk/README.md

 ## Setup
 ### Configure APIs
-1. Get some credit and an API token from https://platform.openai.com/ (€5 should be more than enough)
-2. Get an account at LangSmith: https://smith.langchain.com/ and create a project
+1. Get an account at LangSmith: https://smith.langchain.com/ and create a project (Choose `US` as the region)
-3. Copy `.env_example` and rename it as `.env`(Should be gitignored)
+2. To get the value of `OPENAI_API_KEY`, head over to this [document](https://www.protectedtext.com/tad2026workshop) and use the password `tad2026`.
+Update the value of the `OPENAI_API_KEY` in your `.env` file.
-4. Add your API keys and project name from LangSmith to your `.env` file
+3. Add your API keys and project name from LangSmith to your `.env` file

 ### Quickstart (via Docker)
 #### Prerequisites
  - Docker desktop installed on local machine.

+1. Start Docker desktop.

-1. Build and start Jupyter Lab:
+2. In a new terminal or command prompt window, run the following command to build and start Jupyter Lab:
    ```bash
    docker compose up --build
    ```
-2. Open your browser at `http://localhost:8888` (no token/password required).
+3. Open your browser at `http://localhost:8888` (no token/password required).

 Your current folder is mounted into the container at `/workspace`, so changes you make to notebooks and files are saved on your host.